 23km MTB: featuring awesome singletrack through the Whangamata Ridges MTB Park

 You can race the Multisport Challenge as an individual or in a team of 2-3 people.
+New for 2018 is the TANDEM section where 2 people complete the whole race together as a pair.

 There are also duathlon, MTB, run and paddle races.